emanifesto/Adobe-Extension-Web/README.md

 **Link to [website](https://damisaas.com/asma)**

 Landing page to increase conversions for the Adobe Stock Metadata Automation extension.
-User Authentication, Stripe webhooks, and email routing are handled through serverless functions hosted on Cloudflare.
+User Authentication, Stripe API, and email routing are handled through serverless functions hosted on Cloudflare.
 Built with vanilla JS, HTML, and CSS, and database interaction achieved with SQLite.
 Sitemap, robots.txt, and metadata implemented for better SEO.